 You should separately state sales tax on the customer’s invoice.
 If you include sales tax in the price, you must note that the item has tax included on the receipt or post a sign stating tax is included.

 Some cities and counties have local sales and use taxes.
-If you make sales into or are located in an area with a local tax, you may owe local sales or use tax.
+If you are located in or make sales into an area with a local tax, you may owe local sales and use tax.
 For more information, see Local Sales and Use Taxes.